akadal/blockchain-server/README.md

    - Check faucet logs: `docker-compose logs -f faucet`
    - Verify that the Ethereum node is accessible from the faucet container
    - Restart the faucet: `docker-compose restart faucet`

+4. **Remix cannot connect to the blockchain**
+   - Ensure MetaMask is properly connected to Akadal Chain
+   - Try using "Web3 Provider" in Remix instead of "Injected Provider"
+   - Check that the Ethereum node is running with proper CORS settings
+   - Verify the RPC endpoint is accessible from your browser
+   - Try restarting the Ethereum node: `docker-compose restart ethereum`

 ## Cross-Platform Compatibility